Home » DIY » How to Refinish Wood Cabinets with Gel Stain

 How to Refinish Wood Cabinets with Gel Stain

+Refinishing wood cabinets with gel stain is a pretty quick process.
 What takes the most time is the drying time because you need to allow 24 hours between coats for drying.
+Be sure to work in a well-ventilated area too.
+Wait until you see how easy it is to stain wood cabinets!

-What You Need to Gel Stain Kitchen Cabinets
+Supplies Needed Gel Stain Kitchen Cabinets

-If you’re looking to add a little bit of style to your home, then gel staining kitchen cabinets might just be the perfect solution.
+If you’re looking to add a little bit of style to your home, then gel-staining kitchen cabinets might just be the perfect solution.

 With a few simple tools and materials, you can transform old cabinets into something truly amazing.
+If you are redoing cabinets and want to try this method, here’s what you need gel stain kitchen cabinets.

 Hood vent after refinishing with gel stain -Rustic Farmhouse Spring Home Tour

-How to Gel Stain Cabinets
+How to Gel Stain Cabinets Directions

 • If you are refinishing cabinets, remove all the doors and hardware, label each, and diagram where they go.

-• Clean and de-grease surface well.
+• Clean and de-grease the surface well.
 Wash and rinse well after degreasing to avoid leaving residue behind.

 • Work in a well-ventilated area.
-Use gloves to avoid getting stain on your hands.
+Use gloves to avoid getting stains on your hands.
 Open the gel stain can and stir well.
 The gel stain is very gloppy but will smooth out after stirring.

 • If the surface is unfinished, prep sand with 120 and 150-grade sandpaper to rough up your surface.
 If the surface is finished, use slightly stronger grade sandpaper to rough up the finish.